AviatrixSystems/Docs/HowTos/error-msgs.rst

 If you see this error message when launching an AWS gateway, the potential root causes are:

  - If you used AWS IAM roles for the Aviatrix account, it is likely that your IAM role policies are not up to date.
 Follow `this link <https://docs.aviatrix.com/HowTos/iam_policies.html#updating-iam-policies>`_ to update both IAM policies on both your primary account and secondary account.
- - If you used AWS access key and secret ID for the Aviatrix account, it is possible that this pair of credentials is incorrect.
+ - If you used an AWS access key and secret ID for the Aviatrix account, it is possible that this pair of credentials is incorrect.
 Re-enter these two fields.

 ------------------------------------------------------------------------------------